BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page11.md

 Now we have a complete game timer!
 Once the game starts, the timer will begin and update until 4 minutes have passed, then it will take the player to the lose state.
 ## Sparkler Timer
 ### Start Sparkler Timer
-The [startSparklerTimer]() takes a different approach to timing since it's hooked up to an animation.
+[startSparklerTimer](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/ui.ts#L347) takes a different approach to timing since it's hooked up to an animation.
 The way I went about doing this was by setting intervals for both the time-related animation & the visual effect animation once the sparkler starts.
 ```javascript
 this.stopSpark = false;
 this._sparklerLife.cellId = 0;